A Guide to the best attractions in Marbella, Southern Spain: the perfect Marbella Itinerary

 Even though being famous for amazing beaches and seaside, it’s a great idea to explore Spanish culture and architecture even in such delicate and small places.

-The 16th-century church will greet you with colorful and lavish decorations inside.
+The 16th-century church will greet you with colorful and lavish decorations inside, which are some of the best things to see in Marbella.
 Truly a must-see when visiting the city center and on any guided tour.

 From here it’s just a short walk to the beautiful Alameda Park, a cool place in the shade.